KidusB9/Movie-FLIX/README.md

 3. Set up your environment variables.
-   - Create a `.env` file in your backend directory.
+   - Create a `.env` file in NotflixAPI directory.
    - Add your MongoDB URI, JWT secret, and OpenAI API key.
    - navigate to src/environments  and add your open ai api key in both .ts and prod.ts

 4. Start the backend server in  cd movie-flix/notflixapi.
    ```